travis-ci/travis-cookbooks/community-cookbooks/maven/README.md

 - CentOS
 - Red Hat
 - Fedora
+- Windows

-The following Opscode cookbooks are dependencies:
+The following Chef Software cookbooks are dependencies:
 - java - this cookbook not only depends on the java virtual machine but it also depends on the java_ark LWRP present in the java cookbooks
 - ark - used to unpack the maven tarball